 National Resilience Strategy

-The Department of Disaster Management Affairs in the Ministry of Homeland Security is forging towards setting Malawi on an integrated resilience trajectory.
+The Department of Disaster Management Affairs is forging towards setting Malawi on an integrated resilience trajectory.
 This aspiration was echoed during the National Disaster Risk Management Platform symposium and Commemoration of the International Day for Disaster Reduction held on the 17-19th October 2018.
 The cyclical food insecurity posing severe humanitarian crisis prompted the GoM, with the support of the UN and other humanitarian and development partners to seek a durable solution.
 In line with this aspiration, building resilience was conceived as a “game changer” in breaking the cycle of food insecurity in Malawi.
 Relatedly, DRM was recognized as a critical tool to setting the country on a resilience trajectory.
 Pillar 2 of the National Resilience Strategy (NRS) underpins the importance of mainstreaming DRM across Sectors and Administrative levels.
 The NRS also advocates flood prevention and control; early warning systems; and disaster preparedness, response and recovery.
 UNDP, through the Programme Support, aligns its support to actions articulated in pillar 2 of the NRS, which is integral to all NRS pillars as all sectors are impacted by cyclical sudden and slow onset climate shocks.

-National Institutional DRM Coordination Mechanism
+National DRM Institutional Coordination Mechanism

 The Disaster Preparedness and Relief Act of 1991 sets forth the National Disaster Preparedness and Relief Committee (NDPRC) as the high-level entity entrusted with the responsibility of coordinating disaster management activities in the country.
 The NDPRC comprises Principal Secretaries plus a maximum of five members representing national and international NGOs and appointed by the Minister.
 The committee reports to Cabinet (Figure 1).

 The National Disaster Preparedness and Relief Technical Committee (NDPRTC) is the technical arm of the NDPRC that serves as the de facto National Disaster Risk Management Platform for Malawi.
 The NDRMTC comprises technical staff at the level of directors in Government, NGOs, media, academia, private sector, UN and donor agencies.
 It is chaired by the Principal Secretary of DoDMA it reports to NDPRC.
-The DRMTC provides co‐ordination and oversight of technical disaster management activities through sub-committees (clusters).
-Currently, the technical DRM sectors are grouped into 11 clusters as follows: Agriculture and Food Security; Health and Nutrition; Water and Sanitation; Information and Communication; Transport and Logistics; Search and Response; Spatial Planning, Shelter and Camp Management; Early Warning; Education; and Protection.
+The DRMTC provides co‐ordination and oversight of disaster management technical activities through sub-committees (some of which also operate as humanitarian clusters).
+Currently, the technical DRM sectors are grouped into 11 sub-committees as follows: Agriculture and Food Security; Health and Nutrition; Water and Sanitation; Information and Communication; Transport and Logistics; Search and Response; Spatial Planning, Shelter and Camp Management; Early Warning; Education; and Protection.
+The orientation of subcommittees however has a response lens and the functionality of these clustered is biased towards response and social protection.

 Figure 1: Current National DRM Institutional Structure